Nek5000/NekDoc/source/tutorials/multi_rans.rst

 Repeat the steps for the bundle component.
 Upon completion three files will be written containing AMG matrices.

-On the next run, Nek5000 will run normally and the user may proceed with the simulation.
+On the next run, Nek5000 will advance normally and the user may proceed with the simulation.

 ..............................
 Helpful Tips
 ..............................

-The following tips may be helpful to make the simulations tractable:
+The following tips may be helpful to make the simulations more tractable:

  * Commence with a small time step size and high viscosity value (low Re) to stabilize the pressure solver during initial transients.